 Winter Concert 2019

 This concert marked our return to Corpus Christi RC Church in Mineola where over 350 people came to hear the chorus and orchestra perform Antonín Dvořák's Stabat Mater, op.
 58 with soloists Eileen Mackintosh, soprano, Janara Kellerman, mezzo-soprano, Joshua Benevento, tenor, and Edward Hanlon, bass.
 The sensitivity and intensity of the chorus and orchestra poignantly portrayed the grief and suffering of the Virgin Mary as she watched her son being tortured and crucified to his death.
 The concert began with “O Nata Lux,” the a cappella third movement of Morten Lauridsen's Lux Aeterna.

-From Movement 1 of Dvořák's Stabat Mater performed January, 2019 at Corpus Christi Church, Mineola, NY.
+Listen to MCS: Excerpt from Dvořák's Stabat Mater, Movement 1 performed January, 2019 at Corpus Christi Church, Mineola, NY

 with Eileen Mackintosh, Soprano, Janara Kellerman, Mezzo-soprano, Joshua Benevento, Tenor, and Ned Hanlon, Bass